Google Forms Open Source Alternative

 Additional functionality

 Google brings along a few handy features to change and enhance the user experience.
-Formbricks is still early, in terms of additional functionality not a lot has been built yet.
+Google Forms can do somethings Formbricks can't - and vice versa.

 Let’s have a look: